fournip1/JPAFBOARD/README.md

 > **What's behind the scene?**
 > The software reads the MP3 tags.
 The keywords are read as a coma separated list from the tag *comment*.
 Therefore, you may use an external tool to update accordingly the mp3 tags.
 I recommend **easytag**.

-### Keywords features
+### Keywords' buttons

-Each keyword is displayed as a button and can be associated with one or several tracks.
+Each keyword can be associated with one or several tracks.

 You can delete or rename a keyword, using the right click contextual menu.